 Our top priority is to keep campers and their families safe, while encouraging an engaging art experience for youth in our community.
 In preparation for camp this year, we have developed new policies and procedures that will help reduce the spread of COVID-19.
 The plan outlined below is in alignment with current official health and government recommendations and may change based on these recommendations at any time.

 How will we keep campers safe?

 Campers will be broken into small pods and will stay with their pod throughout the day.
-We will do our best to keep siblings together, as well as any other children that may be in a pod outside of camp.

 We are offering full days of camp only this year, to help prevent pods from overlapping during lunch and between morning and afternoon sessions.

 Masks will be required while students are not eating or participating in socially distantanced outdoor activities.

 Outdoor activities will be heavily emphasized this year, with carefully thought-out rain plans.
 Indoor activities will be divided by pod, socially distanced, and ventilated with open windows when possible.